ravi9/ovgenai-lcm-sdxl/README.md

 ## 1. Environment Setup

-One-time environment creation (do NOT repeat unless you want a fresh env):
+One-time environment creation (do NOT repeat unless you want a fresh env).
+This creates a virtual environment: `ov-dev-lcm-sdxl-env`:
 ```bash
 source setup.sh     # Windows: use `setup.bat`
 ```

-Activate the environment in any future shell session:
+Activate the environment in any future shell session.
+This activates a virtual environment: `ov-dev-lcm-sdxl-env`:
 ```bash
 source ov-dev-lcm-sdxl-env/bin/activate

 # Windows: ov-dev-lcm-sdxl-env\Scripts\activate
 ```

-This creates a virtual environment: `ov-dev-lcm-sdxl-env`

 ## 2. Export SDXL + LCM to OpenVINO